 The student must consult with the instructor as soon as possible and no later than 10 calendar days after the start of the following academic term, inclusive of fall, spring, summer and intersession terms.

-The student must initiate a formal grade appeal in writing to the department chair within five weeks (35 calendar days) of the date the grade was officially posted in the university system.
+The student must initiate a formal grade appeal in writing, based on at least one of the two appropriate grounds mentioned above, to the department chair within five weeks (35 calendar days) of the date the grade was officially posted in the university system.
+At receipt of the appeal, the department chair will provide the instructor with a copy of the written appeal within three (3) calendar days.

 If unresolved, the chair must forward the appeal to a faculty committee within seven (7) calendar days of its receipt.